bscotch/igor-build/README.md

   - Windows
   - Android
   - iOS (will only export an XCode project, which you can build with [Fastlane](https://docs.fastlane.tools/best-practices/continuous-integration/github/))
+- If you are using GitHub Hosted Runners and the build fails, check the [hardware resource specs](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources) and [installed software specs](https://github.com/actions/runner-images?tab=readme-ov-file#software-and-image-support) to make sure that the hosted runner has the right environment for your project

 ## Usage